jaroslawr/notes/net/tcp.md

 - Sender sends out data, starts retransmission timeout (RTO) timer

-    - If ACK arrives before RTO:
+    - If ACK arrives before retransmission timeout:

-        - If unacknowledged data is present: reset the RTO timer
+        - If unacknowledged data is present: reset the retransmission timeout

-        - If no unacknowledged data is present: disable the RTO timer
+        - If no unacknowledged data is present: disable the retransmission timer

-    - If ACK does not arrive before RTO: retransmit and increase RTO
+    - If retransmission timeout elapses with no ACK: retransmit and start the timer again but with increased timeout

+        - Classic TCP implementations double the timeout after each retransmission (exponential backoff)

 - Receiver ACKs at least every other segment or after at most 500ms, whatever comes first (if only a single segment has been received for that long)